 The model intends to give proper attention to the totality of what it is to be a community member, uncovering needs both apparent and obscure.
 Any kind of change is a complex matter and when the goal is to improve lives and well-being via technologies, one is wise to approach the whole community as a complex inter-dependent system.
 They are becoming more and more aware that transformation happens on both sides of the partnership.
 They set out to assist others, and in so doing, find themselves learning important lessons from those they’ve aimed to help.

-Project 90 have been working with the Eastern Cape community of Msobomvu since August 2012.
+Project 90 by 2030 have been working with the Eastern Cape community of Msobomvu since August 2012.
 This is a rural community of approximately 250 homes.
 They currently have no access to electricity and very limited access to water – delivered to communal JoJo tanks every few weeks by the local authority.
 Project 90’s aim is to provide access to low carbon and renewable energy technologies to improve the daily lives of community members and enable them to become self sufficient for their energy and water needs.

 They hosted two workshops with the community where they identified a number of potential solutions and the community then decided on the technologies they felt would be most beneficial for them.
 For the immediate future, they have chosen to focus specifically on cooking and lighting needs.